dotnet/docs-maui/docs/fundamentals/messagingcenter.md

 # Publish and subscribe to messages

+::: moniker range=">=net-maui-7.0"

+> [!IMPORTANT]
+> `MessagingCenter` has been deprecated in .NET 7 and replaced with `WeakReferenceMessenger` in the [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm) NuGet package.
+For more information, see [Messenger](/windows/communitytoolkit/mvvm/messenger).

+::: moniker-end

 The publish-subscribe pattern is a messaging pattern in which publishers send messages without having knowledge of any receivers, known as subscribers.
 Similarly, subscribers listen for specific messages, without having knowledge of any publishers.

 Events in .NET implement the publish-subscribe pattern, and are the most simple and straightforward approach for a communication layer between components if loose coupling is not required, such as a control and the page that contains it.
 However, the publisher and subscriber lifetimes are coupled by object references to each other, and the subscriber type must have a reference to the publisher type.
 This can create memory management issues, especially when there are short lived objects that subscribe to an event of a static or long-lived object.
 If the event handler isn't removed, the subscriber will be kept alive by the reference to it in the publisher, and this will prevent or delay the garbage collection of the subscriber.